 The phrase that leaps out is “everyday life,” since Stevens has seemed to many readers not to have lived one.
 His poems are utterly without the props and sets we associate with the quotidian.
 No poem in Stevens features, say, a speaker washing dishes and staring at Lake Willoughby.
 The problem is not helped by Stevens’s working his entire life as a surety claims expert for the Hartford Accident and Indemnity Company, a fact that seemed to bisect his life into two distinct regions.
 Poetry prospered in one by never visiting the other (surety claims prospered on their side of the line, too: long before anyone thought of Stevens as the greatest poet of his age, he was famous in the industry as the greatest surety claims man).

 “What was it missing, then, at the man’s heart/so that he does not wound?”
 John Berryman wondered in his sublimely unjust elegy for Stevens.
-Berryman, who had spent lots of time on …
+Berryman, who had spent lots of time on both sides of the verb “wound …